ChrisKurz/NCS-Tutorial/DFU/NCSv3.2.0/mcuboot_ApplikationImageVersion/README.md

 Using a version number for the application image is recommended and is even required for some enabled MCUboot features, such as Downgrade Protection.
 There are several ways to define a version number for the application.
 It is recommended to do this via a VERSION file.

+If MCUboot is integrated via sysbuild, as demonstrated in the previous hands-on, then MCUboot also uses the VERSION file from the application image and can thus implement features such as downgrade protection.

 ## Required Hardware/Software

 - Development kit